pnayab/dsp/statistics/4-2-random_dist.md

 [Think Stats Chapter 4 Exercise 2](http://greenteapress.com/thinkstats2/html/thinkstats2005.html#toc41) (a random distribution)

 >> The CDF of percentile ranks for 1000 random numbers is a straight line which means its a normal distribution.
-The PMF is not useful here as the number of values ia large.
+The PMF is not useful here as the number of values is large.

 Code: